24 June, 2019

-Like all insurances, travel insurance covers you for the unexpected and unforseen.
-It won’t cover you for events that are likely to happen, or as a result of acting irresponsibly.
+Like all insurance, travel insurance covers you for the unexpected and unforseen.
+It won't cover you for events that are likely to happen, or as a result of acting irresponsibly.

 The main reason why we buy travel insurance.
 If you get sick or injured overseas it's gonna cost big!
 Did you know treatment for appendicitis in the USA could easily set you back $20,000?
 And if you're talking evacuation you're looking at over $100k!
 Ouch!

-Pick pocked in Barcelona, loose your camera in Canada or drop your smartphone down the toilet in Taiwan, travel insurance will cover you for your lost or stolen items.
-If you’re taking an expensive item away, you might have to pay a bit extra to cover it.
+Pick-pocketed in Barcelona, lost your camera in Canada or drop your smartphone down the toilet in Taiwan, travel insurance will cover you for your lost or stolen items.
+If you're taking an expensive item away, you might have to pay a bit extra to cover it.

 Delays and cancellation

 Buy early to cover you for cancellation.
-You’ll be covered for cancellation from unforseen events like illness, accident, severe weather conditions, natural disasters, airline strikes, or death of close relative.
+You'll be covered for cancellation from unforeseen events like illness, accident, severe weather conditions, natural disasters, airline strikes, or death of close relative.

 Personal liability